juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 ### Application pod failure

-Due to the architecture of the CSI Driver, JuiceFS Client runs in a dedicated mount pod, thus, every application pod is accompanied by a mount pod.
+Due to the architecture of the CSI Driver, JuiceFS Client runs in a dedicated Mount Pod, thus, every application pod is accompanied by a Mount Pod.

-CSI Node will create the mount pod, mount the JuiceFS file system within the pod, and finally bind the mount point to the application pod.
-If application pod fails to start, we shall look for issues in CSI Node, or mount pod.
+CSI Node will create the Mount Pod, mount the JuiceFS file system within the pod, and finally bind the mount point to the application pod.
+If application pod fails to start, we shall look for issues in CSI Node, or Mount Pod.

 #### Check application pod events